dayana0425/Build-A-Trip/reports/checklist1.md

 * Should the upper bound of arrays be equal to the size of the array or size-1?
 * If character strings are used, is a delimiter explicitly assigned?
 * Is there any possibility of a buffer overflow?
+* Do all program variables exist in the smallest scope possible?

 ### Control faults
 * For each conditional statement, is the condition correct?